 29.2.
 If the agency is involved in the contracting of such services, it shall be liable according to the specific rules applicable to the contracts concerned.

-This package travel contract shall be governed by the will of the parties and the provisions of these general terms and conditions, by the national regulations applicable in the place where the contract is executed, and, in the absence of these, by the provisions of the Spanish Royal Legislative Decree 1/2007 of 16 November, whereby the General Law for the Protection of Consumers and Users and other complementary laws was approved (“Real Decreto Legislativo 1/2007, de 16 de noviembre, por el que se aprueba el texto refundido de la Ley General para la Defensa de Consumidores y Usuarios y otras leyes complementarias”).
+This travel package contract shall be governed by the will of the parties and the provisions of these general terms and conditions, by the national regulations applicable in the place where the contract is executed, and, in the absence of these, by the provisions of the Spanish Royal Legislative Decree 1/2007 of 16 November, whereby the General Law for the Protection of Consumers and Users and other complementary laws was approved (“Real Decreto Legislativo 1/2007, de 16 de noviembre, por el que se aprueba el texto refundido de la Ley General para la Defensa de Consumidores y Usuarios y otras leyes complementarias”).

 31.1.
-The consumer, without prejudice of the right the legal actions to which he is entitled, shall be able to make complains in written arising from the failure to perform or improper performance of the contract by the organizer and/or agency.
+The consumer, without prejudice of the right the legal actions to which he is entitled, shall be able to make complaints in written arising from the failure to perform or improper performance of the contract by the organizer and/or agency.

 31.3.
 The consumer and the agency may request mediation at this point by the competent authority or bodies accredited for this purpose to find a solution to the conflict that is satisfactory to both sides.